sut-py/Fall2023/README.md

 In the "Assignments" folder, you will find the assignments and the solutions which were given during the course.

+## Slides

+In the "Assignments" folder, you will find the assignments and the solutions which were given during the course.

 ## Maintainer

 - [Iman Mohammadi](https://github.com/Imanm02)